Floorp-Projects/Floorp/ipc/docs/index.rst

 These pages contain the documentation for Gecko's architecture for platform process and thread creation, communication and synchronization.
-They live mozilla-central in the 'ipc/docs' directory.
+They live in mozilla-central in the 'ipc/docs' directory.

 .. toctree::
     :maxdepth: 3